Phil Donahue

-Phillip John Donahue (born December 21, 1935) is an American media personality, writer, film producer and the creator and host of The Phil Donahue Show.
-The television program, later known simply as Donahue, was the first talk show format that included audience participation.
+Phillip John Donahue (December 21, 1935 – August 18, 2024) was an American media personality, writer, film producer, and the creator and host of The Phil Donahue Show.
+The television program, later known simply as Donahue, was the first popular talk show to feature a format that included audience participation.
 The show had a 29-year run on national television that began in Dayton, Ohio, in 1967 and ended in New York City in 1996.

-His shows have often focused on issues that divide liberals and conservatives in the United States, such as abortion, consumer protection, civil rights and war issues.
-His most frequent guest was Ralph Nader for whom Donahue campaigned in 2000.
-Donahue also briefly hosted a talk show on MSNBC from July 2002 to March 2003.
+Donahue's shows often focused on issues that divide liberals and conservatives in the United States, such as abortion, consumer protection, civil rights, and war issues.
+His most frequent guest was Ralph Nader, for whom Donahue campaigned in 2000.
+Donahue also briefly hosted a talk show on MSNBC from July 2002 to February 2003.